-If an instantaneous wind reading is desired and is requested from ATC, the phraseology "instant wind" should be used in the request.
+If an instantaneous wind reading is desired and is requested from ATC, the phraseology "instant wind" or "wind check" should be used in the request.
 (ATC may provide instant-wind information without request under shifting/gusting wind conditions.)

 IRS wind is near-real-time wind.